roykim2005/roykim2005.github.io/researchinterests.md

 ---

 ### Research Interests
-I am interested in experimental and theoretical AMO physics.
+I am interested in Plasma and AMO physics.
 I originally started my research in high-energy theory, studying the AdS/CFT correspondence.
 Now I have three projects, one in mathematical physics focused on analytic approaches to finite-temperature field theory, and two in experimental/applied physics building an ultrastable cavity for our high-flux cold atom beam.

 ### Current Research